 Content Presentation (10 minutes)

-This section of the lesson examines the types of development opportunities, as defined in AFDD 1-1, Leadership and Force Development, and helps the participant identify real-world examples.
+This section of the lesson examines the types of development opportunities, which the Department of the Air Force Instruction (DAFI) 36-2670, Total Force Development, includes under the definition of competencies.

+Competencies: Observable, measurable pattern of knowledge, skills, abilities, behaviors, and other characteristics needed to perform institutional or occupational functions successfully (p.
+310).

 Before continuing, write three categories on the white board, with ample space for fill-in responses: